arifnoerwahidin/Relay-Automation/README.md

 # Relay-Automation
-ESP 32 to control 8 relay, lcd oled, dht22, with blynk edgent and manual switch
+ESP 32 to control 8 relay, lcd oled, dht22, with blynk and manual switch

 Demo: <a href="https://wokwi.com/projects/378571808518423553">https://wokwi.com/projects/378571808518423553</a>